 Chandragiri Hike

 The hiking craze to Chandagiri is rising.
 This trail leads you to the top of Chandragiri Hill, a small hill station with a resort, a few restaurants, and a famous temple of Lord Shiva.
-From the top of Chandragiri hills, you can enjoy the views of the breathtaking Himalayas and the beautiful Kathmandu Valley.
+From the top of the Chandragiri hills, you can enjoy the views of the breathtaking Himalayas and the beautiful Kathmandu Valley.

 Kakani Hike